 Proof it, and proof it again.
 And again.

-I already had an awareness that MHC wishes to distinguish itself from other large firms through its focus on “plain English”.
+I already had an awareness that Mason, Hayes & Curran wishes to distinguish itself from other large firms through its focus on “plain English”.
 If that doesn’t mean anything to you, google it.
 It is a very admirable endeavour and something the firm prides itself on.

-I also knew that MHC was quite a “sporty” firm, and I had a good grasp on its corporate social responsibility initiative RISE (again, google it!).
+I also knew that the firm was quite a “sporty” firm, and I had a good grasp on its corporate social responsibility initiative RISE (again, google it!).
 When discussing my own passions and hobbies, I therefore made a conscious effort to weave in MHC’s annual charity cycle and hike afternoon, or its support of the visual arts.
-The MHC News Section will help you with this.
+The Latest section of the website will help you with this.

 Solid preparation will also prove rewarding when it comes to the actual interview.
 Treat it like a Katie Taylor boxing match, if you will.
 Look at the strong answers that you provide as the equivalent of points being scored by the judges for punches landed.
 A flurry of strong answers will really impress the judges (aka your interviewers).
 Never a bad idea to know of some recent high profile or interesting cases that the firm has been involved in.
 Also, a good shout is to have one or two questions for the interviewers in your back pocket.
 It shows you are clued-in, enthusiastic, and engaged.